 In 2012, the Santa Cruz County Regional Transportation Commission (SCCRTC) purchased a rail line extending almost 32 miles from Davenport to Pajaro.
-The SCCRTC is currently evaluating the rail right-of-way for the most effective and efficient use as a transportation facility.
+The SCCRTC evaluated the rail right-of-way for the most effective and efficient use as a transportation facility.
 In 2014, the SCCRTC conducted a passenger rail feasibility study which evaluated the feasibility of several passenger rail service scenarios.
-As a follow up, the SCCRTC is now conducting an Unified Corridor Study which will evaluate the transportation uses of the rail right-of-way along with improvements to the parallel corridors of Soquel Drive/Avenue and Highway 1.
+As a follow up, the SCCRTC conducted an Unified Corridor Study which will evaluate the transportation uses of the rail right-of-way along with improvements to the parallel corridors of Soquel Drive/Avenue and Highway 1.
 The goal of this effort is to determine the best combination of projects and improvements along each route so that they complement one another and enhance the mobility in the region.
-The study is scheduled to be completed in December 2018.
+The study was completed in December 2018.